mousepawmedia/devdocs/network/source/tools/geany.rst

 Adding Themes to Geany
 ===============================

-..
-NOTE:: These instructions only work on Mac and Linux.
+..  note:: These instructions only work on Mac and Linux.

 I don't know about you, but I hate working with black-text-on-white-background.
 Thankfully, with Geany, you don't have to!